 Why Do We Write Progress Notes?

 Progress notes are one of the most helpful tools in a carer’s or support worker’s arsenal.
-There are many reasons we write them, including:
+There are many reasons we write them, including: Documenting the client’s progress over time is essential for evaluating the effectiveness of care and making informed adjustments to support strategies.

 1. Progress notes act as proof of service delivery